- A message from Councillor Julie Leigh, Cabinet Member for Neighbourhoods

 Only waste produced by the householder on a normal day to day basis should be placed in this wheeled bin.
 It should not contain commercial waste, bulky items, excessively heavy, hazardous type waste or recyclable material.
 It should not contain items that can go in the recycling bin.

 1 blue wheeled bin for household recycling including

-- Paper – Newspapers, Envelopes, Magazines and Catalogues and Junk Mail
+- Paper – Newspapers, Envelopes, Magazines and Catalogues and Junk Mail (no shredded paper)

 - Cardboard – Cereal boxes, Egg boxes, Cardboard tubes and other packaging (no pizza boxes or food contaminated packaging please)

 - Plastics – plastic drinks/milk containers and bottles*, shower gel and shampoo bottles*, cleaning product bottles*, yoghurt pots and margarine tubs;